 | Poshmark | $30.00 | $120.00 | 80% |

 At $150, Poshmark's 20% fee costs you $30.
-On Facebook Marketplace, you keep an extra $22.50 for the same item.
+On Depop, you keep $144.60 for the same item - that is $24.60 more in your pocket.
+The higher the sale price, the more Depop's 0% commission shines.

-Which Marketplace Has the Lowest Fees?
+Which Marketplace Has the Lowest Fees in 2026?

-The short answer: Vinted (0% seller fees) and Facebook Marketplace (5%) offer the lowest costs.
 But the lowest fees do not always mean the highest profit.
+Consider these factors beyond fees:

 Audience Match: